axelvaldez/radical-companies/_posts/9-disentangling/2022-09-13-disentangling-management.markdown

     <th>One-on-ones</th>
     <td>
      <p>Today, part of this ritual is to get a sense, through our boss, of how the hierarchy perceives you, what are your chances for promotion or a raise.</p>
      <p>In a co-managed company, anybody in your team can give you feedback on your way of relating to others or your work.
-You chances of &ldquo;getting a raise&rdquo; is not up one person, your boss, but by your contributions.</p></td>
+Your chances of &ldquo;getting a raise&rdquo; is not up one person, your boss, but by your contributions.</p></td>
    </tr>
    <tr>
     <th>Career development</th>